 The second and third stories each have three symmetrically placed window openings with brownstone sills and paneled cast-iron lintels.
-The third story windows are slightly shorter than the second story windows.
-The window sash in both stories is double-hung aluminum, which replaced wood-framed multi-light sash.
-A metal gutter, which would have originally been enclosed within a box cornice, spans the facade below the roof and leads to a drainpipe at the west edge of the facade.
+The window sash in both stories is double-hung six-oversix set behind aluminum storm sash.
+A metal gutter, which would have originally been enclosed within a box cornice, spans the facade below the roof and leads to a drainpipe at the east edge of the facade.